Sheriff's Office to respond to some calls for service by phone only

 For medical related calls and many other calls for service, dispatchers will continue to ask questions related to COVID-19.

-“Please be as cooperative and understanding as you can,” the release read.
+“Please be as cooperative and understanding as you can,” a release from the Sheriff’s Office read.
 “We are asking these questions to ensure everyone’s safety.”

 The Sheriff’s Office will continue to respond to all emergency calls, but deputies may take more precautions than they did in the past.